Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_4.md

 <div class='workings'>
 <div class='working'>

-Using the above solution we get
+Using the above solution we get,

 $
 \begin{aligned}